signature-opensource/CK-DeviceModel/CK.DeviceModel/Device/README.md

 any process that interacts with the state of a device should go through this loop.

-The `ICommandLoop` adds a notion of "signal" that can be useful to avoid lambda functions and to centralize code: becaus lambda functions are written at the call site, they can be really misleading for the reader/maintainer:
+The `ICommandLoop` adds a notion of "signal" that can be useful to avoid lambda functions and to centralize code: because lambda functions are written at the call site, they can be really misleading for the reader/maintainer:
 ```c#
 /// <summary>
 /// The command loop exposed by <see cref="CommandLoop"/>.